JagarJaguar/startup/notes.md

 - Did all of the CodePen demos successfully.
 Refer back to those for formatting if needed.
 - Cloned simon-html repo.
 Look through the code for references for own site.
 - Deployed the Simon HTML to my [websites](https://simon.jagarchat.com/) subdomain (simon).
+- Got the base web pages down and added the header to every website page